maxchampoux/fx4biz-rest/README.md

 Method: GET
 URL: /accounts/
 ```
-Retrieve the list of accounts referenced.
+Retrieve the list of accounts already referenced.
 If you only want to retrieve the list of your wallets accounts, you have to sort the list by `wallet` types.

 *Parameters:*